arpan-g/cpu_miner_bitbake/README.md

 DEPENDS : In depends you specify the external libraries applicaion depends on.
 Since cpu miner depends on crl we add curl.

-inherit autotools since the application uses autotools to build the application.
+inherit autotools: since the application uses autotools to build the application.

-SRCREV : Here you give the commit number, for which you want to build you applicaion.
-I jhave used the lates commit number the repo was on 8th sep 2017.
+SRCREV : Here you give the commit number, using which you want to build you applicaion.
+I have used the latest commit number the repo had on 8th sep 2017.
 To find out the commit number checkout the cpu miner from https://github.com/pooler/cpuminer.
 Using the command git log you can see various commit numbers and you can choose the SRCREV you want to use.

 SRC_URI : Corresponds to the URI of the repository.